amirfried/fair-factorization-machines-recommendation-comparison/README.md

 # fair-factorization-machines-recommendation-comparison

-This repository holds the code and additional artifacts for a thesis that will compare multiple methods of recommendation.
+This repository holds the code and additional artifacts for a thesis that will compare multiple methods of recommendation with fairness considuration.

 ## High level diagram